MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 > [action]
 > Finally before the closing squiggley of `viewDidLoad()` let's update our `notes` variable with our latest Realm data.
 >
-    notes = Note.allObjects();
+    notes = realm.objects(Note)
 >

 Very close now.....

-Remeber when you added the `UITableViewDataSource` protocol extension?
+Remember when you added the `UITableViewDataSource` protocol extension?
 These functions now need updated to pull through the data from your new notes data source.

 > [action]
 > Replace the following code in `tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath)`